 Attend to necessary repairs

-When you’re ready to contact a Realtor®, interview several to find the best match
+When you’re ready to contact a Realtor®, compare candidates to find the best match

 Interview at least three candidates before you commit